ramon-astudillo/vimbox/README.md

 * `vimbox mkdir /cosa/`.
 Right now this is achieved by creating a file inside

+* Can not create top level files.
+Have a warning at least.

 ### Upcoming v0.1.1

 * Fix inconsistent cache: When altered I one client does not update on other clients